jingzhian/mkdocs-md-notes/docs/oncology.md

     -   Cachexia: this is itself a syndrome, characterized by loss of body weight of 10%, reduced food intake and systemic inflammation

-        -   Adipose tissue loss due to Zinc-$\alpha$2-glycoprotein, inhibition of lipoprotein lipase by cytokines (TNF-$\alpha$, IL-1, IFN-$\alpha$), Cori cycle is the main metablism pathway of tumor and is only performing glycolysis, Uncoupling proteins UCP1-UCP5 in mitochondrial inner mmb results in a lack of ATP production
+        -   Adipose tissue loss due to Zinc-&alpha;2-glycoprotein, inhibition of lipoprotein lipase by cytokines (TNF-&alpha;, IL-1, IFN-&alpha;), Cori cycle is the main metablism pathway of tumor and is only performing glycolysis, Uncoupling proteins UCP1-UCP5 in mitochondrial inner mmb results in a lack of ATP production

-        -   Decreased protein synthesis not corrected by dietary supplementation plus increased protein catabolism; Proteolysis-inducing factor by tumor, cytokines (TNF-$\alpha$, IFN-$\alpha$); Activate NF-$\kappa \beta$ and proteosome degradation ubiquitination of myofibrillar proteins
+        -   Decreased protein synthesis not corrected by dietary supplementation plus increased protein catabolism; Proteolysis-inducing factor by tumor, cytokines (TNF-&alpha;, IFN-&alpha;); Activate NF-&kappa;&beta; and proteosome degradation ubiquitination of myofibrillar proteins

     -   Anemia: chronic production of acute phase markers, IL-6 decreases iron circulation and TNF etc decreases body response to EPO